 As the only organization that has defended the federal PBO and called for key changes to make the PBO more effective since the office was created in 2007, including during 2009 when all federal parties were attacking the PBO, Democracy Watch has documented again and again how the PBO’s lack of independence and effective powers has allowed the federal government to escape accountability for dishonest budgeting.
-When Kevin Page's term as the PBO came to an end in 2013 the federal government was negligent in not ensuring a new PBO was brought in to replace him and instead appointed the Parliamentary Librarian as the interim PBO, a move Democracy Watch is planning a court challenge over.

 The spending scandals involving federal politicians have revealed loopholes and shown clearly that the current system is not preventing misspending, and past audits of politicians in some provinces have shown clearly that audits catch wrongdoers.